Tobacco smoking: Restrictions

-Several countries such as Ireland, Latvia, Estonia, the Netherlands, Finland, Norway, Canada, Australia, Sweden, Portugal, Singapore, Italy, Indonesia, India, Lithuania, Chile, Spain, Iceland, United Kingdom, Slovenia, Turkey and Malta have legislated against smoking in public places, often including bars and restaurants.
+Several countries such as Ireland, Latvia, Estonia, the Netherlands, Finland, Norway, Canada, Australia, Sweden, Portugal, Singapore, Italy, Indonesia, India, Lithuania, Chile, Spain, Iceland, United Kingdom, Slovenia, Türkiye and Malta have legislated against smoking in public places, often including bars and restaurants.
 Restaurateurs have been permitted in some jurisdictions to build designated smoking areas (or to prohibit smoking).
 In the United States, many states prohibit smoking in restaurants, and some also prohibit smoking in bars.
 In provinces of Canada, smoking is illegal in indoor workplaces and public places, including bars and restaurants.
-As of 31 March 2008 Canada has introduced a smoke-free law in all public places, as well as within 10 metres of an entrance to any public place.
+As of 31 March 2008, Canada has introduced a smoke-free law in all public places, as well as within 10 meters of an entrance to any public place.
 In Australia, smoke-free laws vary from state to state.
-Currently, Queensland has completely smoke-free indoor public places (including workplaces, bars, pubs and eateries) as well as patrolled beaches and some outdoor public areas.
-There are, however, exceptions for designated smoking areas.
-In Victoria, smoking is restricted in railway stations, bus stops and tram stops as these are public locations where second-hand smoke can affect non-smokers waiting for public transport, and since 1 July 2007 is now extended to all indoor public places.
-In New Zealand and Brazil, smoking is restricted in enclosed public places including bars, restaurants and pubs.
-Hong Kong restricted smoking on 1 January 2007 in the workplace, public spaces such as restaurants, karaoke rooms, buildings, and public parks (bars which do not admit minors were exempt until 2009).
-In Romania smoking is illegal in trains, metro stations, public institutions (except where designated, usually outside) and public transport.
+In New Zealand and Brazil, smoking is restricted in enclosed public places, including bars, restaurants, and pubs.
+Hong Kong restricted smoking on 1 January 2007 in the workplace, public spaces such as restaurants, karaoke rooms, buildings, and public parks (bars that do not admit minors were exempt until 2009).
+In Romania, smoking is illegal in trains, metro stations, public institutions (except where designated, usually outside), and public transport.
 In Germany, in addition to smoking bans in public buildings and transport, an anti-smoking ordinance for bars and restaurants was implemented in late 2007.
-A study by the University of Hamburg (Ahlfeldt and Maennig 2010) demonstrates, that the smoking ban had, if any, only short run effects on bar and restaurant revenues.
-In the medium and long run no negative effect was measurable.
-The results suggest either, that the consumption in bars and restaurants is not affected by smoking bans in the long run, or, that negative revenue effects by smokers are compensated by increasing revenues through non-smokers.
+A study by the University of Hamburg (Ahlfeldt and Maennig 2010) demonstrates that the smoking ban had, if any, only short-run effects on bar and restaurant revenues.
+In the medium and long run, no negative effect was measurable.
+The results suggest either that consumption in bars and restaurants is not affected by smoking bans in the long run or that negative revenue effects from smokers are compensated by increasing revenues from non-smokers.